 Labels tell you more about the element: the hub that it is in, if it's beta, and if it is a custom element (private).

-Virtual Data Resources Catalog
+Virtual Data Resource Catalog

-Define a new virtual data resource.
+Define a new VDR.

 See the prebuilt resources that we've already set up based on common use cases.
 Clone and customize these resources to make them your own.